loopedautomation/editor-themes/README.md

 # Looped Editor Themes

-Looped Automation's VS Code themes are generated from a structured TOML template system.
-This repository contains the source templates, the build tooling, and the prebuilt JSON themes that ship with the extension.
+Looped Automation's editor themes for VS Code, Zed, Warp, and Oh My Posh are generated from a structured TOML template system.
+This repository contains the source templates, the build tooling, and the prebuilt themes.

 ## Prerequisites